blaterwolf/LibraryMS/README.md

 * Just a few bug fixes to there and the final implementations for the Admin Side will be finished by the subsequent versions.
 * Added Badges for some of the tables that has a Status mark.
 * Removed the Project Timeline below the `readme.md` because it's messy lol.
 Will do something similar in the future updates when documentation starts.
+###### v0.6.0
+* Finished the Edit Book feature for the Admin Side.
+There are 4 more things to build before we can say that this is the v1.0.0
+* There are no other updates aside from this feature.
+Just some additional procedures were added to the `procedures.sql` and unnecessary comments were removed.
 ___
 ### Installation and Setup
 All guides for setting up and installing the LibraryMS (PHP Edition) on your local device will be posted once the project reaches v1.0.0 or to the point that it is almost complete.